Water, Power and Oceans

 Global Warming and the Oceans

 Global climate change is impacting every ecosystem on the planet, but oceans are particularly vulnerable to the effects of increased temperatures and atmospheric carbon dioxide concentrations.
 The earth has undeniably warmed since 1880, with most of this warming occurring since the 1970s, and 10 of the warmest years on record occurring in the past 12 years.
-The oceans have absorbed the majority of this excess heat with the top 2,000 feet of the ocean having warmed by 0.302 degrees F since 1969.
+The oceans have absorbed the majority of this excess heat with the top 2,000 feet of the ocean has warmed up by 0.302 degrees F since 1969.
 This warming is not taking place uniformly throughout the ocean.
 Instead, the northern hemisphere, particularly the Arctic and Subarctic regions, are changing much more rapidly.

 Changes in mean sea surface temperature for the latter half of the 21st century, as compared to the latter half of the 20th century.
 This map was created with NOAA’s Ocean Climate Change Portal.